CentLinux | Learn How to Install CentOS/Rocky Linux Servers

-Install SquidAnalyzer on CentOS 7 for Squid Log Analysis
+How to install SquidAnalyzer on CentOS 7

 SquidAnalyzer is a log analyzer for Squid proxy server.
 SquidAnalyzer generates and provides analytical reports via a web-based interface.
 SquidAnalyzer is free and open source.
 SquidAnalyzer is distributed under GNU GPL license.